Epicalable/ComDash/README.md

 ```
 ComDash Updates In This Commit:-
 Update Highlights:-
-1. HUGE UPDATE: Our entire codebase has been re-written with React Js
+1. HUGE UPDATE: Our entire codebase has been re-written with React Js in-line with Project-WrapSpeed
-   in-line with Project-WrapSpeed.
-    1a.
-More features and React native features will soon be added.
-2. React Js will be supported till the forseeable future.
+   and React Js will be supported till the forseeable future.
-3. Users who prefer the Vanilla Js version can head to commit 0b9d90
+2. Weather Forecast for your location have been added in the weather card.
+3. Cards visibility have been adjusted for better viewing

 Code Checks Manifest:-
 All Checks Status: ✅
 -----------------------------------------
-BackEnd Code Integrity Checks: ✅
-FrontEnd UI Stability Checks: ✅
 UX (User Experience) Checks: ✅
 BackEnd Code-FrontEnd UI Integration Checks: ✅
 (All evaluations are done by the R&D Department)

-Last Updated: 30-March-2025 18:10 HRS (Singapore Standard Time)
+Last Updated: 6-April-2025 17:20 HRS (Singapore Standard Time)
 Publisher: Epicalable
 ```
 Keep up-to-date with what's happening on this repository by clicking the 'Star' and 'Watch' button on the top right corner of this webpage.